mohammedgmgn/AutoCompleateME/README.md

 ![alt text](https://github.com/mohammedgmgn/AutoCompleateME/blob/master/img/trie.png "Trie example")

 Nodes with `isEnd` flag is marked with double round.
 We see 13 nodes(including empty root node), which represent 5 names:
- - Joe
+ - Joe 5
- - John
+ - John 10
- - Johnny
+ - Johnny 18
- - Jane
+ - Jane 20
- - Jack
+ - Jack 12

 As we can see 'John' name stops on 'N' character, however we have more long 'Johnny' name, that's why we have one more pointer to another character of 'John**n**y' name (next 'N' character).
-So `isEnd` flags doesn't mean the end of all words started with that prefix.
+So `isEnd` flags doesn't mean the end of all words started with that prefix.the number expresses the weight of each word as we are using 2 different algorithm for sorting by weight

 `Trie` class contain three methods:
  - *insert* new word